Council Urban Refuse Collection

 Farm plastics: www.agrecovery.co.nz (0800 247 326)

 It is estimated that annually 8,000 tonnes of plastic is used in New Zealand agriculture as silage wrap and agrichemical containers.
-It is better from an environmental point of view, if farmers and growers deliver their plastics to a facility for recycling, rather than burn them or bury them on the farm.
+It is better from an environmental point of view, if farmers and growers deliver their plastics to a facility for recycling.
+It is illegal to burn it, and should be recycled through AgRecovery or landfilled.
 The plastic used to make these products can be recycled but contamination issues make it difficult to recycle.
 Processes are currently being developed and trialed to produce products such as fence battens.
 Watch this space!

 Each year, an estimated 3-4 million tyres reach the end of their useful life in New Zealand, while some are reused by farmers on silage heaps, and some are converted into other products (such as rubber mats for children’s playgrounds), the vast majority go to landfills.
 However, whole tyres can cause problems in landfills.
 This is because of the comparatively large amount of space they take up, because they cannot be compacted, and because they present an explosion and fire risk.